 Students seeking an easy credit are strongly discouraged from registering in this course.
 For many students, this course is a difficult one.
 The difficulty arises from a challenging subject matter as well as failing to devote enough time to the course content, including preparing for class, working through accounting problems, and completing the weekly assignments.
-Students will find that there is likely to be a direct correlation between the number of accounting problems they prepare, the adequacy of their debrief of those problems, their attendance in class, their completion of the weekly assignments, and their course grade.
+It is essential that students keep up with the assigned readings and practice problems.